WinstonShields/Freedom-Game/README.md

 stones or if the last player opts to not place a stone on the board.

 ## How to Play
-Make sure that if your content is contained in a zip file, that you extract all the content, or the game may not run or display correctly.

 Open up index.html, and click on an empty spot on the board.
 The score is shown to the top left under the game title, while the reset button is shown on the top right under the game title.
 The left score is the number of white stone lives, while the number on the right is the